Evergreen Road Drainage Work - 2025?

 Water from the Middlesex side of this road drains into a ditch that feeds into a culvert under Pine Path near South Bethany's Town Hall.
 From there, the ditch parallels our Pine Path, and the water eventually finds its way west past the tennis club to the wetlands adjacent the Assawoman Bay.

-Right side of driveway Driveway Left side of driveway Misc Notes
+Left (west) side of driveway Driveway Right (east) side of driveway Address/Owner/Misc Notes

 139-Hetherington